The Brief Version

 |Game Title||Puzzle Pelago - A Drag & Drop Economy|

 |Developer||Hallgrim Games by Christopher Alexander Mielack|

 |Language||English, German (to be released with Desktop version)|

 |Install Size||~ 165 MB on iOS|

-Should you require a higher resolution or 60 fps version, please contact us!
+Should you require a better quality version (4K, 60fps), please contact us!

 The Detailed Version

 "Puzzle Pelago - A Drag & Drop Economy" is a base building puzzle game.
 In other words, when you take the setting and mechanics of ware chain based economy simulation games and turn them into a puzzle game, you get Puzzle Pelago!